gmnate6/WordCloud/README.md

 # WordCloud Creator

-A simple static website that creates Word Cloud visualizations based on user-inputted text data.
+A website that creates Word Cloud visualizations based on user-inputted text data.
 The tool provides an intuitive interface to generate customizable word clouds that help visualize key themes and patterns in text.

 ### Link
 https://gmnate6.github.io/WordCloud